 - Nursing/pregnancy: Women who are pregnant or nursing are not good candidates since hormones can cause changes in vision.
-Women become eligible 3 menstrual cycles after nursing has stopped.
+Women become eligible for LASIK 3 menstrual cycles after nursing has stopped.

 - Corneal thickness: Some corneas are too thin for the procedure.
 When you come in for an initial consultation, our doctors will measure yours to determine if you qualify.

 Choosing an Ophthalmologist

 When it comes to choosing an eye doctor to perform your LASIK procedure, it’s important to look for a few qualifications: